 Upon sign-up, you should receive your account information within 24 hours.
 We will also send you a tutorial on how to select and price a fan, and our application engineers are happy to assist you with your selection.

 If you’re not sure yet, perhaps the tips below will help you determine whether to proceed with our online fan selection tool or just give us a call at 715-365-3267 and get started with an application engineer.

-Without getting very technical, below are a few considerations that will help you make the most informed decision in your fan or blower selection.
+Without getting very technical, below are a few considerations that will help you make the most informed decision with your fan or blower selection.

 The first step is to see whether you need a centrifugal blower (a.k.a. centrifugal air blower) or an axial fan.
 The basic difference between the two is that the centrifugal blower changes the air flow at 90° whereas the axial fan moves air parallel to its axial.
-If you are in any doubt about this step, consult with your centrifugal fan manufacturer.
+If you have any any doubt about this step, consult with your centrifugal fan manufacturer.

 Airflow (i.e. ACFM or SCFM)

 Whichever type you select, a centrifugal air blower or axial fan, you must consider the amount and consistency of the air you want to move.
 Whether you need to exhaust contaminated air or move small particles, it is crucial that you chose the appropriate model with the appropriate airflow capacity.

 Static pressure is the friction created by the moving air in the pipe or duct.
 The backward inclined fan and the backward curved fan are manufactured to handle high volumes of air in high static pressures.
 The difference between the two types is that the backward inclined fan handles less static pressure but offers lower sound levels, whereas the backward curved fan can handle almost double the static pressure.